In Manipur, the Kukis are up in arms against the ‘majoritarian’ BJP government

 A Kuki legislator from the BJP also minced no words.
 “The majority community is undermining the rights of the marginal groups as much as possible,” he said.
 “The rallies were an expression of the frustration with the anti-tribal bent of the present leadership of the government.”

-Officially, though, the party has dug its heels, “There is no bias towards any community,” said Chingangbam Chidananda Singh, its spokesperson.
+Officially, though, the party has dug its heels.
+“There is no bias towards any community,” said Chingangbam Chidananda Singh, its spokesperson.
 “No one is targeted.
-We have to protect our forest,”
+We have to protect our forest.”

 This has worried observers who fear it may lead to further schisms between the hills and the valley.
 Political scientist Kham Khan Suan Hausing said that the chief minister’s “attempt to delegitimise the protests by baselessly alleging that the agitators were frontally led by armed groups” could lead to the unraveling of Singh’s pet tribal outreach project, “’Go to the Hills”.
 “Dispossessing the hill tribal people of their ancestral lands” in the name of forest conservation, Hausing warned, “is likely to unleash contentious politics in the future”.